k2view-academy/K2View-Academy/articles/04_fabric_studio/01_UI_components_and_menus.md

 >**Studio Desktop .Net Compatibility:**
 >
 >1.
-Fabric Web Studio follows the current Fabric Desktop Studio concept in terms of having a code editor orientation and being a file and folder based.
+The Fabric Web Studio follows the current Fabric Desktop Studio concept in terms of having a code editor orientation and being file-and-folder-based.
 >2.
-Fabric Web Studio is fully compatible and compliant with the Desktop Studio.
+The Fabric Web Studio is fully compatible and compliant with the Desktop Studio.
 You can smoothly switch between them while implementing your project.
-Yet, some of the editors are not equals or not exist in each.
-For example, Translations editor does not exist in Web Studio, while MTables editor does not exist in Desktop studio.
-Nevertheless, because the same Fabric server is running at backend, all features are supported in runtime, even though an editor is not available.
+Yet, some of the editors are not equal or do not exist in both.
+For example, Translations editor does not exist in the Web Studio, while MTables editor does not exist in the Desktop studio.
+Nevertheless, because the same Fabric server runs at the backend, all features are supported during runtime, even though an editor is not available.
 >3.
 In general, Web studio is considered the next generation of K2view Studio and thus most of the new features and capabilities are available only there.